morse-simulator/morse/doc/morse/dev/time_event.rst

 At this point the component will perform its task and update its internal data.

-To run a component at a lower frequency, Morse will skip call to ``default_action`` to match desired frequency, as specified in the builder script (using :py:meth:`morse.builder.abstractcomponent.AbstractComponent.frequency`).
+To run a component at a lower frequency, Morse will skip calls to ``default_action`` to match the desired frequency, as specified in the builder script (using :py:meth:`morse.builder.abstractcomponent.AbstractComponent.frequency`).
-Internally, The execution frequency of the sensor | actuator | robot  can be retrieved using the property :py:meth:`morse.core.object.Object.frequency`.
+Internally, The execution frequency of the sensor, actuator, or robot can be retrieved using the property :py:meth:`morse.core.object.Object.frequency`.

 Time management related settings